-No. should be applicable to the organisa TITLE Y/NO BRIEF COMMENTS Health and Safety Manual /NA NO No written documentation or manual on site.
+BULL tit should be applicable to the organisational needs - and workable.
+No. TITLE Y/NO /NA BRIEF COMMENTS Health and Safety Manual NO NO No written documentation or manual on site.
 01 Policy WHS Policy NO No written documentation or manuals on site.
 Understanding of WHS processes and procedures communicated verbally.
 02 Planning Legal and other requirements Objectives and Targets WHS Management Plans NO No written documentation on site.
 Implementation 03 Structure and Responsibility NO No written documentation on site.
 Basic fire evacuation chart displayed in Hallway.
 Requires updating.
 04 Training and competency NO Induction training conducted although minimal documentation on site.
 No Training in use of; Trolleys, Step Ladders, Carton Cutters, Cut Resistant Gloves or Fire Equipment/Awareness Training for staff.
 05 Consultation, communication, reporting YES Documented on Board Meeting minutes.
 Although safety issues not formally communicated with staff on a systematic ongoing basis.